OutSystems/docs-product/src/setup/azure/set-up-platform.md

 <div class="info" markdown="1">

+Prerequisites:
-Prerequisites: OutSystems on Microsoft Azure solution template is available on Microsoft Azure Marketplace under Bring-Your-Own-License (BYOL) pricing model.
-To deploy OutSystems on Microsoft Azure, start by [contacting OutSystems](https://www.outsystems.com/pricing-and-editions/#contact-us) and get your license.
+- OutSystems on Microsoft Azure solution template is available on Microsoft Azure Marketplace under Bring-Your-Own-License (BYOL) pricing model.
+To deploy OutSystems on Microsoft Azure, start by [contacting OutSystems](https://www.outsystems.com/pricing-and-editions/#contact-us) and get your license;
+- The Azure Private Endpoint is not supported.

 </div>